PlaidCloud/plaidcloud-docs/content/en/docs/workflow-steps/export/export-to-csv.md

 ![Export CSV Data Format](/images/export_file_csv_data_format.png)

+#### Selecting File Compression

+All exported files are uncompressed, but the following compression options are available:

+* No Compression
+* Zip
+* GZip
+* BZip2

 #### Delimiter
 The Export CSV transform is used to export data tables into delimited text files saved in PlaidCloud Document.
 This includes, but is not limited to, the following delimiter types: